agoose77/basic_serialisation/README.md

 To avoid this, be explicit.
 Just call the serialise method yourself.

 There are XML and JSON serialisers given as an example.
 Custom implicit serialisers are defined using "modifiers", which associate with a class type (see `stream.Modifier` abstract base class).
 An example is given of using a stream Modifier for serialising Vectors (in this case, my own class, but analogous to the Blender `mathutils.Vector` class).
+In the `advanced_example.py`, a modifier is used to enable classes to be written directly to the stream (inverting the relationship).
+This is not necessarily the best practice, but it is a proof of concept.